-- (D) The time to file a claim pursuant to the processes in subdivision (f)(4) is tolled until the completion of the Tribe's employment discrimination complaint resolution process or for one hundred eighty (180) days from the date the administrative claim was filed, whichever occurs first, unless the Tribe and the claimant mutually agree upon a longer period. - (6) In the event the Tribe fails to adopt the employment discrimination complaint ordinance specified in subdivision (f)(4), such failure shall constitute a breach of this Compact. - (7) The Tribe shall provide written notice of the employment discrimination complaint ordinance and the procedures for bringing a complaint in its employee handbook.
-The Tribe also shall post and keep posted in prominent and accessible places in the Gaming Facility where notices to employees and applicants for employment are customarily posted, a notice setting forth the pertinent provisions of the employment discrimination complaint ordinance and information pertinent to the filing of a complaint. - (g) Adopt and comply with standards that are no less stringent than California laws prohibiting a gambling enterprise from cashing any check drawn against a federal, state, county, or city fund, including but not limited to, Social Security, unemployment insurance, disability payments, or public assistance payments. - (h) Adopt and comply with, as a matter of tribal law, standards that are no less stringent than California state laws, if any, governing the terms of the extension of credit to patrons by gambling enterprises. - (i) Comply with provisions of the Bank Secrecy Act, 31 U.S.C. §§ 5311-5314, as amended, and all reporting requirements of the Internal Revenue Service, insofar as such provisions and reporting requirements are applicable to gambling establishments. - (j) The Tribe agrees to adopt ordinances or implement policies no less stringent than (i) the minimum wage, maximum hour, child labor, and overtime standards set forth in the Fair Labor Standards Act, 29 U.S.C. §§ 206, 207 and 212, subject to 29 U.S.C. §§ 213 and 214; (ii) the United States Department of Labor regulations implementing the foregoing sections of the Fair Labor Standards Act, appearing at 29 C.F.R. §§ 500 et seq.; (iii) the State's minimum wage law set forth in California Labor Code section 1182.12; and (iv) the State Department of Industrial Relations regulations implementing that Labor Code section, California Code of Regulations, title 8, sections 11000 to 11170.
+- (6) Within fourteen (14) days following written notification that a claimant claims that he or she has suffered harassment, retaliation, or employment discrimination, the Tribe shall provide notice by personal service or certified mail, return receipt requested, that the claimant is required to first exhaust the Tribe's employment discrimination complaint resolution process, if any exists, and if dissatisfied with the resolution, is entitled to adjudicate his or her claim before the Tribal Court or the Claims Commission at no cost to the claimant (except for the claimant's attorney's fees).
+The time to file a claim with the Tribal Court or Claims Commission is tolled while the matter is pending before the Tribe's employment discrimination complaint resolution process. - (7) In the event the Tribe fails to adopt the employment discrimination complaint ordinance specified in subdivision (f)(4), such failure shall constitute a breach of this Compact. - (8) The Tribe shall provide written notice of the employment discrimination complaint ordinance and the procedures for bringing a complaint in its employee handbook.
+The Tribe also shall post and keep posted in prominent and accessible places in the Gaming Facility where notices to employees and applicants for employment are customarily posted, a notice setting forth the pertinent provisions of the employment discrimination complaint ordinance and information pertinent to the filing of a complaint. - (g) Adopt and comply with standards that are no less stringent than California state laws prohibiting a gambling enterprise from cashing any check drawn against a federal, state, county, or city fund, including but not limited to, Social Security, unemployment insurance, disability payments, or public assistance payments.

+- (h) Adopt and comply with, as a matter of tribal law, standards that are no less stringent than California state laws, if any, governing the terms of extension of credit to patrons by gambling enterprises. - (i) Comply with provisions of the Bank Secrecy Act, 31 U.S.C. §§ 5311-5314, as amended, and all reporting requirements of the Internal Revenue Service, insofar as such provisions and reporting requirements are applicable to gambling establishments. - (j) The Tribe agrees to adopt ordinances or implement policies no less stringent than (i) the minimum wage, maximum hour, child labor, and overtime standards set forth in the Fair Labor Standards Act, 29 U.S.C. §§ 206, 207 and 212, subject to 29 U.S.C. §§ 213 and 214; (ii) the United States Department of Labor regulations implementing the foregoing sections of the Fair Labor Standards Act, appearing at 29 C.F.R. §§ 500 et seq.; (iii) the State's minimum wage law set forth in California Labor Code section 1182.12; and (iv) the State Department of Industrial Relations regulations implementing that Labor Code section, California Code of Regulations, title 8, sections 11000 to 11170.
 Notwithstanding the foregoing, the State's minimum wage law and its implementing regulations shall not apply to tipped employees.